about the artist

 BIO

-Amelia E. Foster is an American artist exploring the liminality of memory and its influence on collective narratives and societal structures.
-Before pursuing art, she worked as an environmental microbiologist at Oregon State University, where she received her Bachelor of Science and Art.
-In 2025 she was awarded a two person show at PRACTICE Gallery in Philadelphia, PA and was selected to participate in Together We Art Fair in NYC.
-In 2024 she was awarded the Rondo Residency in Mexico City for the summer 2025 session, and the SVA Artist Residency Project in 2022.
-Additionally, Foster has exhibited her work across the United States, including at Information Space in Philadelphia, FOCUS Art Fair NYC, Tunnel Projects for Miami Art Week, and the School of Visual Arts gallery.
-She was a cooperative member and developed the residency program at Prime Produce Apprentice Cooperative from 2019-2021.
-Foster has given artist talks and workshops at New York University, Columbia University, the Southern Harm Reduction Conference, and the Association for Conflict Resolution, amongst others.
+Amelia E. Foster is an American artist exploring the plasticity of memory and its subsequent influence on collective narratives and societal structures.
+Prior to art, she worked as an environmental microbiologist at Oregon State University, where she received her Bachelor of Science and Art.
+She was awarded the Rondo Residency in Mexico City in 2025, and the SVA Artist Residency Project in 2022.
+Foster has exhibited her work across the United States, including at PRACTICE Gallery in Philadelphia, Information Space in Philadelphia, FOCUS Art Fair NYC, Tunnel Projects for Miami Art Week, and others.
+Foster has given talks and workshops at the Mud BKLYN Ceramics, New York University, Columbia University, the Southern Harm Reduction Conference, and the Association for Conflict Resolution, amongst others.
 She currently lives and works in Brooklyn, NY.

 ARTIST STATEMENT